guregu/dynamo/README.md

 #### Renaming

-By default, dynamo will use the name of your fields as the name of the DynamoDB attribute it corresponds do.
+By default, dynamo will use the name of your fields as the name of the DynamoDB attribute it corresponds to.
 You can specify a different name with the `dynamo` struct tag like so: `dynamo:"other_name_goes_here"`.
 If two fields have the same name, dynamo will prioritize the higher-level field.

 #### Omission